Govt raises axle load capacity of trucks & tractor trailers

 As per the new norms, the maximum allowable GVW (Gross vehicle weight) for rigid vehicles will get capped at 49 Ton and tractor trailers at 55 Ton.

-Effect Of Increased Axle Load On Commercial Vehicle Industry :
+Effect Of Increased Axle Load On Commercial Vehicle Industry in India :

 The commercial vehicle industry and heavy duty trucks industry especially is likely to witness spurt in demand in case the new norms are applicable only on the new vehicles manufactured after the order is implemented.
 In case the norms are applicable to the existing trucks also, fleet owners and transporters will have enough increased fleet capacity to carry the available Ton-Kilometers of load.
 This is going to have serious impact on the current fleet utilization and the demand for enhancing fleet size further.
 This in turn shall affect demand for new trucks and the subsequent sales figures of CV OEMs like Tata Motors, Ashok Leyland, Eicher Trucks & Buses, Mahindra Trucks negatively.